laminas/technical-steering-committee/meetings/agenda.md

 So as of now, `3.6.x` and `4.0.x` are quite derived.
 Thus said, there are several fixes in `3.6.x` which should find their way back to `4.0.x` but merging up all these changes would end up in a huge mess.

 The only breaking change in the `4.0.x` branch should be the `PSR-11` changes of all interfaces (**assumption**).
 [Matthew](https://github.com/weierophinney) also created an [RFC](https://discourse.laminas.dev/t/rfc-removal-of-container-interop-from-laminas-servicemanager/1608) regarding `PSR-11` which did not yet had a huge audience.
 So Max is calling changes in `4.0.x` as obsolete and thus suggests to drop `4.0.x` until we have a proper migration strategy.

+### Drop DCO requirement

+From [Stackoverflow](https://stackoverflow.com/questions/1962094/what-is-the-sign-off-feature-in-git-for) (not authoritative, but good source), it seems clear that DCO requirements come from a silly lawsuit that never actually got pushed through.
+Requiring DCO has been a constant pain, and I (@ocramius) have been regularly ignoring/skipping it myself too for many patches for which chasing down the author is just irrespectful of both maintainer and contributor time.

+We already do regular signed git releases that certify authenticity of our code, and we are well aware that we cannot copy-paste code from proprietary components, and that is already part of our review process.

+Overall, DCO needs to go: the question is how to proceed with that.